varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 In the trial, a model override name is applied to the Product table.
 The `ThumbNailPhoto` column name does not match the naming convention used by the business analysts and a requirement has been presented to name it `ThumbnailPhoto` instead.

 This changes the casing for the `N` in the name to `n` to match business naming conventions.
-The column will be staged using the original colimn name to match the source and will be accelerated to the business process-aligned name in the Data Vault.
+The column will be staged using the original column name to match the source and will be accelerated to the business process-aligned name in the Data Vault.

 Use the column ModelOverrideName to override the name to be used in the Data Vault.